York's premier award winning web site showcasing hundreds of

 the "I Love NY" Horse Shows.

-Lake Placid region offers visitors a rich variety of historic,
+The Lake Placid region also offers visitors a rich

 for the best hotel deals in the High Peaks / Lake Placid Region